Why Are My Cat’s Eyes Dilated All The Time? [Explained]

 The Green-Eyed Cat

 Green eyes are another effect of the cat’s iris lacking melanin.
 Green-eyed cat breeds include Burmilla, Sokoke, and Russian blue cats.
 You may have noticed that these cats can have either light or dark hair, yet they will still have stunning green eyes.
-The particular shade of green that each cat will have is determined by genetics.
-While some could be more hazel or mild yellow-green in colour, some might be deep emerald green.

 Albino and White Cats

 Animals that are albino often have pink eyes because they lack melanin.
 Cats don’t typically do this, though.
 Because albino cats lack melanin, which gives other animals colour, they frequently have white hair and light blue eyes.
-Hearing loss is less common in albino cats than in eyesight issues.
-However, white cats are more likely to be deaf.

 White cats have melanin, unlike albinos, who have no melanin at all.
 Additionally, they are more susceptible to specific health issues.